citp/privacy-policy-historical/h/he/hea/healthyhearing.com.md

 **Contact forms**

 This privacy policy does not protect you or your personally identifiable information when you send content, business information, ideas, concepts or inventions to Healthy Hearing by email.
 If you want to keep your personally identifiable information, content, business information, ideas, concepts or inventions private or proprietary, do not send them in an email to Healthy Hearing.
-We try to answer every email within 48 business hours, but are not always able to do so.
+We try to answer every email within 48 business hours but we are not always able to do so.

 **Market research**